This Creamy Chicken Soup recipe is a total meal in a bowl packed with healthy vegetables and wild rice. Rich, decadent and totally delicious.

 - Celery: Calming and lowers blood pressure

-- Mushrooms: For absolute flavor and relieves tension
+- Mushrooms: For absolute flavor and they relieve tension

 - Sweet Potato: High in vitamin C and so good for your heart